intmus/inttheory22-23/_15-further-secondary-functions/c1-ex-irregularsecondary.md

 ### Conclusions

 In this progression, the E7 chord is likely to function as the dominant in the key of A major/minor.
 But instead of resolving to an A minor chord--the diatonic vi of the current key of C major--it resolves to an F major triad.
-At first this seems almost nonsensical, but if you examine the tonicization in the key of A minor, you will realize that this is a common progression in that key--a deceptive progression of V7 to vi.
+At first this seems almost nonsensical, but if you examine the tonicization in the key of A minor, you will realize that this is a common progression in that key--a deceptive progression of V7 to VI.
 In labeling this in our secondary key, you do not need to label anything further, but feel free to use the abbreviation of "dec" in parentheses between the two chords if you would like to make a note of this uncommon use of secondary dominants.

-In short, if you find a root-position secondary dominant chord that does not resolve to its normally tonicized chord, check to see if it instead resolves to a diatonic chord with a root that is step (M2/m2) above the root of the secondary dominant.
+In short, if you find a root-position secondary dominant chord that does not resolve to its normally tonicized chord, check to see if it instead resolves to a diatonic chord with a root that is a step (M2/m2) above the root of the secondary dominant.
 If so, this is a deceptive resolution in a secondary key, so you should still label the secondary dominant in the secondary key.

 Remember that all deceptive progressions create difficult voice leading in four-part harmony, particularly if both chords are triads.
 Please refer to the voice-leading guidelines for this progression in Unit 11 if you would like to review.